ThirdAILabs/Demos/README.md

 model.predict({"title": "Red shoes", "category": "XL", "number": "12.6"})
 ```

-See the `udt` folder for more examples and documentation.
+See the `universal_deep_transformer` folder for more examples and documentation.

 <!-- LICENSE -->
 # 📄 License